 Once connected and powered, the LED will illuminate sequentially one after the other creating a running LED light like effect.

-The following electronic version is much sophisticated as this electronic phase tester can detect the presence of mains phase in a wire from a distance of a few cm above the wire, and does not require a direct contact with mains wire.
+The electronic version shown above is much sophisticated as this electronic phase tester can detect the presence of mains phase in a wire from a distance of a few cm above the wire, and does not require a direct contact with mains wire.

 The design is built using a handful of general purpose transistor in Darlington mode where each one transistor's emitter is connected to the base of the next transistor allowing the total gain of the transistors to be in millions.